dotnet/designs/accepted/2022/enable-512-vectors.md

 ### New `Vector<T>` API Methods

-We propose that `Vector<T>` be extended with methods that help faciliate its use as a cross platform generic variable length vector to help reduce situations that require casting `Vector` to a fixed-length vector for hand optimization with ISA-specific intrincis.
+We propose that `Vector<T>` be extended with methods that help facilitate its use as a cross platform generic variable length vector to help reduce situations that require casting `Vector` to a fixed-length vector for hand optimization with ISA-specific intrincis.

 One such case is a reduction of the elements of the vector, which requires hand optimization per vector size.